Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-Tom Hofstedter has been the CEO of H&R Real Estate Investment Trust (TSE:HR.UN) since 1996.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-After that, we will consider the growth in the business.
+Tom Hofstedter became the CEO of H&R Real Estate Investment Trust (TSE:HR.UN) in 1996.
+First, this article will compare CEO compensation with compensation at similar sized companies.
+Then we'll look at a snap shot of the business growth.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Tom Hofstedter's Compensation Compare With Similar Sized Companies?